wjzhengsh/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

-After creating the wallet, the code snippet uses the enroll ID and secret to enroll using your organization CA. It then creates an identity for the public private key pair and imports them into the wallet.
+After creating the wallet, the code snippet uses the enroll ID and secret to enroll using your organization CA. It then creates an identity for the signing certificate and private key and imports them into the wallet.
 Notice how the file passes your organization MSP ID into the wallet as well.

 ```
 // Enroll the admin user, and import the new identity into the wallet.